 The Group believes that the estimates related to assessing the recoverability of deferred tax assets are reasonable.
-However, due to the fact that these estimates include uncertainties, if unpredictable changes to assumptions, etc., lead to changes in estimates related to assessing the recoverability of deferred tax assets, this may result in an additional reduction of deferred tax assets in the future.
+However, as these estimates include uncertainties, if unpredictable changes to assumptions, etc., lead to changes in estimates related to assessing the recoverability of deferred tax assets, this may result in an additional reduction of deferred tax assets in the future.